FX Sudirman: Land dispute

 The fX building is part of a land dispute surrounding Gelora Bung Karno area.
 According to Hakam Naja as the Head of Indonesia Country Asset Working Committee, the funding received from fX mall is supposed to go to the country's asset instead of National Sports Committee of Indonesia (KONI).

 Bomb threat

 In November 2008, the building received a bomb threat sent to Indonesian police SMS number 1717, U.S. Embassy, and Australian Embassy.

 fPod

-When it reopened in mid-2008, the building's "new concept" also offered 11 closed meeting places known as "fPod".
-Each fPod has a different design, by 10 Indonesian national and international architects, including Ridwan Kamil, Leonard Theosabatra, Alvin Tjitowirjo, Willis Kusuma, and Avianti Armand. fPod include audio-visual equipment, wifi, and songs for guests wishing to use the fPod for karaoke.
+When it reopened in mid-2008, the building's "new concept" also offered 11 closed meeting places known as fPod.
+Each fPod has a different design, by 10 Indonesian national and international architects, including Ridwan Kamil, Leonard Theosabatra, Alvin Tjitowirjo, Willis Kusuma, and Avianti Armand. fPods include audio-visual equipment, WiFi, and songs for guests wishing to use the fPod for karaoke.